Golf Tutorials

 A good quality waterproof golf bag is a fantastic investment if you play often in wet climates.
 But for most golfers, a reliable rain hood is perfectly fine.
 Before your round, test it to make sure it fits your bag correctly and that the zippers work smoothly.
 Ease of access is important when you're fumbling in the downpour.

-Your umbrella is equally as important a piece of a equipment to not just to stay dry, but to shield the opening for the golf bag.
-A large, sixty-two inch double canopy umbrella which is designed to to withstand inversion in gusts of wind so your equipment doesn’t end up soaked.
+Your umbrella is equally as important a piece of equipment not just to stay dry, but to shield the opening for the golf bag.
+A large, sixty-two inch double canopy umbrella, which is designed to withstand inversion in gusts of wind, will make sure your equipment doesn’t end up soaked.

 On-Course Strategy: The Wet Weather Playbook